palantir/gradle-docker/readme.md

         }
     }

 The above configuration adds a Maven publication that specifies dependencies on `barmodule` and the `someSubProject` Gradle sub project.
 The resulting POM file has two `dependency` entries, one for each dependency.
+Each project can declare its dependencies on other docker images and publish an artifact advertising those dependencies.

-### Generating docker-compose.yml files from templates
+### Generating docker-compose.yml files from dependencies

+The `com.palantir.docker-compose` plugin uses the transitive dependencies of the `docker` configuration to populate a `docker-compose.yml.template` file with the image versions specified by this project and all its transitive dependencies.
+The plugin uses standard Maven/Ivy machanism for declaring and resolving dependencies.

-The `generateDockerCompose` task performs two operations: First, it generates a mapping `group:name --> version` from the dependencies of the `docker` configuration (see above).
+The `generateDockerCompose` task generates a `docker-compose.yml` file from a user-defined template by replacing each version variable by the concrete version declared by the transitive dependencies of the docker configuration.
+The task performs two operations: First, it generates a mapping `group:name --> version` from the dependencies of the `docker` configuration (see above).
 Second, it replaces all occurrences of version variables of the form `{{group:name}}` in the `docker-compose.yml.template` file by the resolved versions and writes the resulting file as `docker-compose.yml`.

 **Example**